-If you wear makeup, do use an oil-free foundation.
-To help close your pores, splash your face with cold water before applying your foundation.
+If you wear makeup, use an oil-free foundation.
 Also, no matter how tired you are, wash your makeup off before bed.

 Don't Sunbathe or Tan

 It's a myth that tanning clears up your skin.
 It's a fact that UV rays put you at risk for skin cancer, premature aging, and wrinkles.
 Don't lie in the sun or use a tanning booth.
-Also, some commonly prescribed acne medications, including topical retinoids, can make you more sensitive to damage from UV rays.
+Also, some commonly prescribed acne medications, including retinoids that go on your skin, can make you more sensitive to damage from UV rays.

 Do Use Oil-Free Sunscreen

-Wear an oil-free sunscreen or moisturizer with a sun protection factor (SPF) of 15 or higher that provides broad-spectrum protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
-Look for products labeled noncomedogenic that won't clog your pores.
+Wear an oil-free sunscreen or moisturizer with a sun protection factor (SPF) of 30 or higher that says "broad-spectrum" on the label, which means it protects against ultraviolet A (UVA) and ultraviolet B (UVB) rays.
+Look for products labeled "noncomedogenic," which means it won't clog your pores.
 Reapply every two hours.

 Don't Use Greasy Hair Products

 Products such as pomades or gels can clog your pores when your hair brushes against your face.
-Keep your hair clean using an oil-free, acnegenic, or noncomedogenic shampoo.
 If you have oily hair, shampoo daily.
 Shield your face when applying any sprays or gels to your hair.

 Do Keep Hair Off Your Face